Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: System Model and Problem Formulation

 \subsection{Problem Formulation}

-To support the measurement of all transmit ports and subcarriers, the length of the pilot signal is $N_R \times N_c$, Therefore, the pilot training overhead is $(N_{RF} \times \frac{N_T}{N_{RF}}) \times N_R \times N_c = N_T \times N_R \times N_c$.
-Considering a large number of antennas and subcarriers in the system, the pilot training overhead is extremely high and significantly challenging to the system's spectral efficiency.
+To support the measurement of all transmit ports and subcarriers, the length of the pilot signal is $N_R \times N_c$.
+Therefore, the pilot training overhead is $(N_{RF} \times \frac{N_T}{N_{RF}}) \times N_R \times N_c = N_T \times N_R \times N_c$, which is extremely high and significantly challenging to the system's spectral efficiency.
 In addition, the time and power consumption due to the switching of antennas connected to RF chains is also unaffordable.
 Moreover, the pilot signal should be transmitted for uplink channel estimation every channel coherence time $T_c$ to avoid significant channel aging.
 For simplicity, we call this scheme the general pilot training scheme hereafter.
 We denote the pilot signal period as $T_{p}$ and for the general pilot training scheme we have $T_{p} \leq T_c$.
 Note that as specified in the 3GPP 5G technical specification \cite{3gpp2023ts38211}, the frame structure in the 5G new radio (NR) is shown in Fig. \ref{system} (c).
 Each frame spans $10$ ms and is divided into two half-frames.
 Each half-frame spans $5$ ms and contains five sub-frames, with each sub-frame spanning $1$ ms. The number of slots in one sub-frame, i.e., $N_{slot}$, is determined by the numerology $\mu$, and $N_{slot} = 2^\mu$.
 Here we assume $\mu=3$ which indicates $N_{slot} = 8$ in one sub-frame and each slot spans $0.125$ ms. It should be emphasized that under scenarios with high carrier frequency and high UE mobility, the channel coherence time could be very short.
 For instance, when operating at a carrier frequency of $28$ GHz and with the UE velocity of $60$ km/h, the channel coherence time is approximately $0.32$ ms\cite{jiang2022accurate}.
-With the general pilot training scheme, the TDD slot pattern can be illustrated by Fig. \ref{system} (d), where `S' stands for a special slot configured for uplink channel estimation and `D' stands for a downlink slot for downlink data transmission.\footnote{Note that for ease of elaboration, we do not consider uplink data transmission slots in the sub-frame.
-Our method can be easily extended to sub-frames with uplink data transmission slots.} The pilot signal has to be transmitted every two slots (i.e., $T_{p}=0.25$ ms) to mitigate channel aging with $T_c=0.32$ ms, further degrading the system's spectral efficiency.\footnote{Note that in Fig. \ref{system} (d), (e), and (f), we assume the pilot symbol is configured at the last symbol index of each special slot.}
+With the general pilot training scheme, the pilot signal has to be transmitted every two slots (i.e., $T_{p}=0.25$ ms) to mitigate channel aging with $T_c=0.32$ ms as Fig. \ref{system} (d) shows,\footnote{Note that for ease of elaboration, we do not consider uplink data transmission slots in the sub-frame.
+Our method can be easily extended to sub-frames with uplink data transmission slots.
+Additionally, in Fig. \ref{system} (d), (e), and (f), we assume the pilot symbol is configured at the last symbol index of each special slot.} further degrading the system's spectral efficiency.